 Silbergleit R, Lowenstein D, Durkalski V, Conwit R; Neurological Emergency Treatment Trials (NETT) Investigators.
 RAMPART (Rapid Anticonvulsant Medication Prior to Arrival Trial): a double-blind randomized clinical trial of the efficacy of intramuscular midazolam versus intravenous lorazepam in the prehospital treatment of status epilepticus by paramedics.
 Epilepsia.
 2011;52 Suppl 8(Suppl 8):45–47. doi:10.1111/j.1528-1167.2011.03235.x

-Justin Morgenstern.
-Is there any reason to use intranasal midazolam for seizures?, First10EM, 2020.
+Morgenstern, J. Is there any reason to use intranasal midazolam for seizures?, First10EM, May 18, 2020.
 Available at: